drhsqlite/fossil-mirror/www/tls-nginx.md

 Running a TLS certificate checker against your site occasionally is a good idea.
 The most thorough service I’m aware of is the [Qualys SSL Labs Test][qslt], which gives the site I’m basing this guide on an “A” rating at the time of this writing.
+The long `ssl_ciphers` line above is based on [their advice][qslc]: the default nginx configuration tells OpenSSL to use whatever ciphersuites it considers “high security,” but some of those have come to be considered “weak” in the time between that judgement and the time of this writing.
+By explicitly giving the list of ciphersuites we want OpenSSL to use within nginx, we can remove those that become considered weak in the future.

 <a id=”hsts”></a>There are a few things you can do to get an even better
 grade, such as to enable [HSTS][hsts], which prevents a particular